 counselor, instructorBay Area native Mario Jose is a seasoned vocalist and true entertainer.
 Mario attended Berklee College of Music and was a part of the award-winning group Pitch Slapped.
 After graduating, Mario was featured on several TV shows including NBC's The Sing-Off, ABC's Duets, and most recently on American Idol, where he was one of the Top 40 male vocalists on season 12.
 Mario has had the privilege to share the stage with music icons including John Legend, Michael McDonald, Philip Bailey (of Earth, Wind & Fire), Paula Cole, Lalah Hathaway, Ben E. King and many more!
 Now based in Los Angeles, CA, Mario is consistently singing on stage and in the studio, and he also works on the Music Team at MTV!

 counselor, instructorMarisa is a seasoned vocalist living in Los Angeles who has over 15 years of experience in choirs, musical theatre and a cappella.
 She studied Psychology and Musical Theater at USC, and also sang with and was president of the award winning a cappella group, Reverse Osmosis.
 Marisa also worked at acclaimed performing arts camp Arts Unlimited for 5 consecutive summers, working as a counselor, coordinator, teacher, choreographer and musical director.
 After graduating, Marisa helped found award-winning a cappella sextet Simply Put, who shared the stage with Sing Off champions Nota and Committed.
-Marisa has been lending her voice to various recording projects, and is currently working on writing an original EP to be released later this year.
+Marisa now manages and sings in the L.A.
+Choral Lab and is also the Co-Founder and COO of Endeavor Studios, LLC, a recording studio located in West Los Angeles.
+Marisa has also been lending her voice to various recording projects, and is currently working on writing an original EP to be released Fall 2015.

 counselor, instructorSelame Scarlett hails from Okemos, Michigan.
 As an undergraduate at Michigan State University, she was a part of Capital Green A Cappella, where she served as beatboxer, music director, and arranger.
-Currently, she is an ICHSA producer, Varsity Vocals judge, CASA ambassador, clinician, and beatboxer for all-female sextet Lady Jaye.
+Currently, she is an ICHSA producer, Varsity Vocals judge, CASA ambassador and clinician for high school/collegiate groups in the Midwest.
+She serves as the beatboxer for all-female CARA winning sextet Lady Jaye and all-female gospel powerhouse group Traces, who were featured on NBC's The Sing Off Season 5!
 Selame has led beatboxing workshops and masterclasses, both on her own and with her fellow beatboxing colleagues.
-Medicine is an equally important part of her life, and she is currently pursuing her doctorate in osteopathic medicine at Michigan State University.

 counselor, administrativeTaylor is an enthusiastic singer and aspiring music educator from Mission Viejo, CA. After graduating from UCLA with her bachelor's degree in English and completing her teaching credential, Taylor decided to pursue a career in music education and is currently working toward her masters in education at UCLA.
 This is her fourth year singing with the award winning co-ed a cappella group, the ScatterTones.
 With the group, Taylor has performed at prestigious venues all over the country including the White House, the Hollywood Bowl, and the MGM Grand in Las Vegas backing up Taylor Swift.
 She is currently interning as a music teacher with Education Through Music - Los Angeles, a non-profit that serves inner-city schools in need of quality music programs.